dreamgrove/dreamgrove/content/balance/Compendium.md

 [Grand Banquet of the Kalu'ak](https://www.wowhead.com/item=197794/grand-banquet-of-the-kaluak): Intellect buff
 <br>[Deviously Deviled Eggs](https://www.wowhead.com/item=204072/deviously-deviled-eggs): Same buff as Banquet but with a cheaper individual price.
-<br>[Sizzling Seafood Medley](https://www.wowhead.com/item=197784/sizzling-seafood-medley): Provides more total stats and can be worth over Intellect.
+<br>[Sizzling Seafood Medley](https://www.wowhead.com/item=197784/sizzling-seafood-medley): Provides haste+mastery which can be more dps than the Intellect food.
-<br>[Thousandbone Tongueslicer](https://www.wowhead.com/item=197786/thousandbone-tongueslicer): Provides more total stats and can be worth over Intellect.
+<br>[Thousandbone Tongueslicer](https://www.wowhead.com/item=197786/thousandbone-tongueslicer): Provides crit+mastery which can be more dps than the Intellect food.

 <br>The secondary food can be better as you acquire more gear, they provide more total stats than the main stat one.
 Sim your character to see what is best for you.